myh0301/KNOWHOW/README.md

 ### chainsummary.py
 This script is to generate the attack life cycle according to the result from ''alert_generate.py'', which is the final result of KNOWHOW.

+## Dataset Release
+### NewlySim Dataset
+We have utilized two new CVEs in NewlySim datasets for evaluation of KnowHow against 0-day vulnerability scenarios.
+In addition, we used a complex set of attack commands to expand the two vulnerabilities into two APT attacks.
+The datasets for the two APT attacks are released in the following link for facilitating further research: <https://pan.baidu.com/s/16xGnpQhaaWhJkDKQQqX1LA?pwd=1111>.

+Specifically, attack1-host1/2.zip records APT attack data built based on CVE-2023-22809 vulnerability, while attack1-host1/2.zip records APT attack data built based on CVE-2024-28085 vulnerability.
+And the detailed attack commandlines used by the two APT attacks are recorded in the corresponding images (attack1.png,attack2.png).

+### Mimic-Prov Dataset
+To evaluate the robustness of KnowHow against mimicry attacks, we constructed a mimicry dataset, Mimic-Prov, following the steps outlined in ^[A. Goyal, X. Han, G. Wang, and A. Bates, “Sometimes, you aren’t what you do: Mimicry attacks against provenance graph host intrusion detection systems,” in 30th Network and Distributed System Security Symposium, 2023.].
+We are currently collating this dataset quickly and will release it ASAP.